9 Meaningful Thanksgiving Traditions You’re Going to Want to Steal

 Two celebrations in one

 Thanksgiving is always family time.
 My birthday sometimes falls on Thanksgiving and my Mom would put a big bow on the turkey for me.
 I have always preferred pumpkin pie to birthday cake no matter if my birthday is on Thanksgiving or not. —Elizabeth Bramkamp.
-Memorize these funny Thanksgiving quotes to share around the dinner table.
+Memorize these funny Thanksgiving quotes to share around the dinner table as Thanksgiving traditions.

 Spread the love